David-Desmaisons/Vue.Isotope/README.md

 ### Gotchas

-* Elements inside the `v-for` loop shoukd have a `key` prop set otherwise they will not be rendered.
+* Elements inside the `v-for` loop should have a `key` prop set otherwise they will not be rendered.

 ### For Vue.js 1.0